waverill7/Singularity/README.md

 OVERVIEW:

-    This is a static and strongly typed programming language.
+    This is a static and strongly typed programming language that draws influence from Python, Matlab, and C.

 LOGO: